CmlLib/CmlLib.Core-wiki/en/cmllib.core/getting-started/MinecraftPath.md

 ### Set properties

 Set path properties to what you want.
-All properties are described in [Properties](#properties)
+See [API Reference](#api-references) for more information.

 !!! info "Information"
     Make sure to use absolute paths only.